San Diego State University: Greek life

 Fraternities and sororities have been a part of the San Diego State University campus community for over a century.
 Today SDSU is home to many recognized Greek-letter organizations, most of which belonging to one of four university-sponsored governing councils.

-The Interfraternity Council (IFC) currently consists of 14 active social fraternities.
-The College Panhellenic Association (CPA) is made up of 9 active social sororities.
+The Interfraternity Council (IFC) currently consists of 15 active social fraternities.
+The College Panhellenic Association (CPA) is made up of 8 active social sororities.

-SDSU's Greek system also includes several multi-cultural Greek organizations.
-The United Sorority & Fraternity Council (USFC) is the governing body for 17 culturally-based Greek-letter organizations (7 fraternities, 11 sororities) and the National Pan-Hellenic Council (NPHC) is the governing body of historically African American Greek-letter organizations at SDSU (currently 3 fraternities and 3 sororities).

-On April 27, 1974, The Phi Beta Kappa Honor Society established an SDSU chapter.
-It was the first in the CSU system as well as the San Diego area.

-Other multidisciplinary national honor societies include Phi Kappa Phi, Mortar Board, and Phi Eta Sigma.